Teaser

 After this course, you will be able to:

-- Understand the factors which contribute to effective decision making.
+- Recognize the factors that contribute to effective decision-making.

 - Identify how assistance mechanisms can contribute to decision making.